-- If you’ve completely lost your appetite and are finding it a struggle to eat, talk to your public health nurse (health visitor) or GP as it could be a sign of postnatal depression.
-They’ll ensure you get the support you need.
+If you’ve completely lost your appetite and are finding it a struggle to eat, talk to your Health Visitor or GP and they’ll help you get the support you need.

 - NHS- Breastfeeding and diet